tomcritchlow/tomcritchlow.github.io/dear-anthropic/README.md

 ## Files

-- `index.html`: document shell, font import, and app mount point
+- `index.html`: primary content file with the full essay, visuals, and inline citation buttons
-- `styles.css`: editorial layout, typography, motion, and placeholder visual styling
+- `styles.css`: editorial layout, typography, motion, and visual styling
-- `app.js`: reusable content objects and render helpers for each section
+- `app.js`: lightweight behavior only for scroll reveals and citation tooltips

 ## Edit the copy

-1. Open `app.js`.
+1. Open `index.html`.
-2. Update the `hero`, `sections`, and `closing` objects.
+2. Edit the prose directly inside the hero, sections, and closing blocks.
-3. Keep paragraph copy in the `paragraphs` arrays.
-Paragraphs can be plain strings or objects with `text` and `refs` for inline citations.
-4. Each section now uses a single right-rail `visual` object to keep the layout cleaner.
-5. Add or edit source links in each section's `footnotes` array to control the inline citation popovers in the essay text.
+3. Inline citations are plain buttons in the HTML with `data-citation-label` and `data-citation-url`.
+4. Most visuals are also in `index.html`, so you can swap labels, values, or image URLs without touching JavaScript.

 ## Swap in final visuals

-1. Search for `visual:` in `app.js`.
+1. Search for `Key visual` in `index.html`.
-2. Replace the placeholder values with your final chart labels, stat values, or structural data.
+2. Replace placeholder labels, stat values, or image URLs directly in the matching section.
-3. If you want to embed a real chart or SVG, update `renderVisualFrame()` and the matching renderer in `app.js`.
+3. If you want to embed a custom chart or SVG, add the markup directly in `index.html`.
 4. Update `.visual-frame` and the specific `.visual-*` classes in `styles.css` if the final visuals need different styling.

 ## Tweak the design